psilord/cricket-docs/ref.md

 ### C-c C-v b - org-babel-execute-buffer.

 Execute all code blocks in the buffer and update the results.
-Must usually

-<a id="org29cfd6d"></a>

-# Org Mode Utilities

-The following utility is a post processor to convert the absolute pathname of C:WRITE-IMAGE which has been flatted into a string by org mode&#x2013;with the #P and double quotes included(!), into a string of just the relative filename given the cwd of theemacs process.
-This is a pure hack that suffices for this one use case so I can develop these docs with a fast workflow.